EnduranceCode/windows-setup-guide/1-fundamental-software.md

     wsl --update

+The execution of the above command will also [require elevation](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works).
 On a regular PowerShell console, execute the below command to list the installed Linux distributions and check if everything is correct:

     wsl --list --verbose